Reproducing and debugging kernel builds

 Run the actual build command

-examples of the tarball build and rpmbuild
+build and rpmbuild

 Copy and run the command.
 For the rpmbuild

-commands, you’ll have to append the
+commands, you have to append the

 source RPM path to the end.